aakarshan-raj/BuildSystem_tutorial/README.md

 ```

-those three lines are required
+In the add_executable line, you need to provide the file that needs to be compiled.
+The output executable will have the name provided in the project().

-in add_executable you need to provide the file that needs to be compiled and the output executable will be of name that is provided in the project()
+After setting up the CMakeLists.txt file, run CMake and provide the source of the CMakeLists.txt and the build directory.
+CMake will generate the Makefile for you.
+Using that Makefile, you can compile and generate binaries for your project.